MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al1404.md

 # Compiler Designer Customization Warning AL1404
 The action '{0}' is not found in the target '{1}'.

+## Description
+Cannot resolve a reference to an action in a page extension or page customization.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also